astronomer/airflow-guides/guides/airflow-branch-operator.md

 ## Overview

-When designing your data pipelines, you may encounter use cases that require more complex task flows than "Task A preceeds Task B which preceeds Task C." For example, you may have a use case where you need to decide between multiple tasks to execute based on the results of an upstream task.
+When designing your data pipelines, you may encounter use cases that require more complex task flows than "Task A precedes Task B which precedes Task C." For example, you may have a use case where you need to decide between multiple tasks to execute based on the results of an upstream task.
 Or you may have a case where *part* of your pipeline should only run under certain conditions.
 Fortunately, Airflow has multiple options for building conditional logic and/or branching into your DAGs.

 In this guide, we'll cover examples using the `BranchPythonOperator` and `ShortCircuitOperator`, other available branching operators, and additional resources for implementing conditional logic in your Airflow DAGs.